Skip to Content

 2. Heat oil in a large oven-safe skillet over medium heat.
 Add onion, garlic, and mushrooms.
 Cook on medium-low heat until onions become transparent.

 3. Sprinkle flour.
 Whisk to stir and coat vegetables.
 Cook for 1 minute.
-Slowly add in stock, whisking to incorporate.
+Slowly whisk in stock to create a sauce.

 4. Preheat oven to 400°F or 205°C.